-Slow cooked heart, liver, and kidney are the organ meats of choice for this ginger infused stew with cauliflower, greens, and herbs.
-It’s great to fine organ meat recipes you actually want to eat!
-With a few simple modifications, this stew can be added to your collection of carnivore diet recipes too.
+Slow cooked organ meat stew is a delicious recipe and very budget friendly too.
+It’s great to find organ meat recipes you actually want to eat!
+With a few simple modifications, this stew can be added to your collection of easy keto recipes too.

 This post may contain affiliate links.
 Primal Edge Health LLC may receive a small commission at no extra cost to you for any orders made through these links.
 All thoughts and opinions are our own and we never promote something we wouldn’t use ourselves.

 The healthiest organ meat comes from animals that eat a clean diet and live a non-toxic environment with good quality of life.
 Most commonly, organ meats are sourced from beef, bison, lamb, and chicken.
 Mutton, rabbit, goat and pork offal may be found as well.
 Choose a grass-fed, organic, or pasture-raised animal whenever possible.

 Comparing organ to organ doesn’t matter much.
 Even though people usually start with liver because it’s nutritional profile is known to be off the charts, there isn’t one organ that stands above all others.

 Other organs like kidney and heart deserve some attention too.
 That’s why I made them the featured ingredients for this slow cooked organ meat recipe.